j14chambers/Basics/README.md

 ## Notes:

 Same font-family from webpage 1; Followed a tutorial before starting this web page.
 There were still some problems with the navigation bar, but everything else was good.
 There are more notes in Figma on Flexbox.

+## 3. Postioning

+Learning how to use positioning outside of flexbox and css grid with relative, static, sticky, and fixed.

+## Notes:

+Random colors for background-color.

+I don't see how to make a webpage out of this.
+Other than sticky and fixed, the others don't really serve a purpose when using flex box.

+## 4. Flexbox with Positioning

+Making an webpage that has a different layout.
+Maybe having some items float to the left or right on their own.